tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 5. add metrics
 ```

-Those changes can still be developed quickly.
-But each unit can now be reviewed, tested, reverted, stacked, or cherry-picked independently.
+Each unit can be reviewed, tested, reverted, stacked, or cherry-picked independently.

-This is where older Git practices become more valuable, not less.

-A worktree gives an experiment its own branch and working directory instead of mixing generated changes into active work.
+A worktree isolates an experiment.
 A focused commit makes a hotfix extractable.
-A stacked pull request keeps each review bounded.
-A temporary integration branch provides a safe place to resolve conflicts without rewriting the original stack.
+A stack of small pull requests bounds each review.
+A temporary integration branch lets developers resolve conflicts without immediately rewriting the original stack.

-These are not rituals for people who enjoy complicated Git graphs.
-They are safety boundaries around work that can now grow faster than a team can understand it.
+These are not Git rituals.
+They are safety boundaries around work that can grow faster than a team can understand it.

 > AI can generate a huge change in minutes.
 It cannot make that change easy to review, isolate, merge, revert, or recover.

-The faster code is produced, the more deliberately its history must be structured.

 ---

 ## The hotfix case

-This is where commit and branch structure stop being academic.

 Consider an important fix inside an unfinished stack: